Table of Contents[Hide][Show]

 Genre: Puzzle, action

-Moving Out looks quite a bit like the Overcooked series and if you enjoyed Overcooked, you might find Moving Out just as fun.
-Rather than being a cook in a chaotic kitchen preparing dishes, Moving Out puts players into a mover within a company going around clearing buildings.
-It’s within this game that you’ll need to quickly pick up and bring the objects into the moving truck, but there’s a catch.
-There is a possibility of breaking fragile items which will result in your ranking when the home is cleared.
-Likewise, the bigger objects can be moved out quicker with the help of another player.
+Moving Out looks quite a bit like the Overcooked series.
+Rather than being a cook in a chaotic kitchen preparing dishes, Moving Out tasks players with working for a moving company.
+You’ll need to quickly pick up and bring the objects into the moving truck, but there’s a catch.
+There is a possibility of breaking fragile items which will result in lowering your ranking when the home is cleared.
+Likewise, bigger objects can be moved out quicker with the help of another player.
 Although, players can take risks to make the move a bit quicker by throwing objects around for players to catch such as launching an item out of a window down to the ground level at another player.

 #17 Streets of Rage 4